-The Declaration makes it clear that these rights are universal, and that they apply to all people in all States - regardless of the level of economic development.
+The ILO Declaration on Fundamental Principles and Rights at Work, adopted in 1998, makes it clear that these rights are universal, and that they apply to all people in all States - regardless of the level of economic development.
 It particularly mentions groups with special needs, including the unemployed and migrant workers.
 It recognizes that economic growth alone is not enough to ensure equity, social progress and to eradicate poverty.

 This commitment is supported by a Follow-up procedure.
 Member States that have not ratified one or more of the core Conventions are asked each year to report on the status of the relevant rights and principles within their borders, noting impediments to ratification, and areas where assistance may be required.
 These reports are reviewed by the Committee of Independent Expert Advisers.
 In turn, their observations are considered by the ILO's Governing Body.